The baby name Yarrow checks plenty of boxes for a stylish baby name now – but is virtually unknown.

 While it’s quite pretty, it’s often considered a weed.

-But it does have practical uses, including the ability to stanch bleeding.
+It does have practical uses, including the healing properties and the ability to stanch bleeding.
 (An alternate name is “nosebleed plant.”
 Not pretty, but descriptive.)
+It’s scientific name comes from myth and folklore.
+It’s said the hero Achilles used the plant to cure his warriors on the battlefield.

 In the Victorian language of flowers, yarrow was a cure for heartache.